delivered/BulkScanDownloader/readme.md

   // Whether or not to use subfolders for the file downloads
   // if true, a subfolder structure like `rootDir/username/mailbox-name/file.jpg`
   // will be used
-  "useFolders": true,
+  // if false, a structure like `rootDir/username/file.jpg` will be used "useFolders": true,

   // The list of users that the application should download mail for